stevenroose/dart-reddit/README.md

 # dart-reddit

-A Reddit library for Dart, inspired by reddit.js.
+A Reddit library for Dart, inspired by reddit.js (API) and raw.js (Auth).

 ## Documentation